facebook/docusaurus/website/docs/advanced/ssr.md

 ## Understanding SSR

 React is not just a dynamic UI runtime—it's also a templating engine.
-Because Docusaurus sites are mostly static contents, it should be able to work without any JavaScript (which React runs in), but only plain HTML/CSS.
+Because Docusaurus sites mostly contain static contents, it should be able to work without any JavaScript (which React runs in), but only plain HTML/CSS.
 And that's what server-side rendering offers: statically rendering your React code into HTML, without any dynamic content.
 An HTML file has no concept of client state (it's purely markup), hence it shouldn't rely on browser APIs.

 These HTML files are the first to arrive at the user's browser screen when a URL is visited (see [routing](routing.md)).
 Afterwards, the browser fetches and runs other JS code to provide the "dynamic" parts of your site—anything implemented with JavaScript.
-Thanks to SSR, Docusaurus sites are usable without any JavaScript.
+However, before that, the main content of your page is already visible, allowing faster loading.

 In CSR-only apps, all DOM elements are generated on client side with React, and the HTML file only ever contains one root element for React to mount DOM to; in SSR, React is already facing a fully built HTML page, and it only needs to correlate the DOM elements with the virtual DOM in its model.
 This step is called "hydration".
 After React has hydrated the static markup, the app starts to work as any normal React app.